Pietro Ottoboni (cardinal): Patron of the arts

 Ottoboni was one of the great patrons of his generation.
 He resided in the Palazzo della Cancelleria, where he had begun to construct a theatre in 1689.
 The favourite of Cardinal Ottoboni, Andrea Adami, a castrato, was appointed master of the papal choir in the Sistine Chapel.
 Between 1709 and 1710 Filippo Juvarra entered the court and enlarged the theatre.
-Domenico Paradisi and Angelo de Rossi were responsible for decoration of the palace suites.
+Domenico Paradisi and Angelo de Rossi were responsible for the decoration of the palace suites.

 Ottoboni supported Arcangelo Corelli, the finest violinist of his generation, at his Monday night concerts called "academies".
 When Corelli died in 1713, he left his estate, which included some valuable pictures, to the Cardinal, who distributed the sizable funds among Corelli's relations and erected a princely tomb for the musician in the Pantheon.
 Other protégés of the cardinal were Alessandro Scarlatti, Antonio Vivaldi and Antonio Caldara.
 As his father Antonio Ottoboni also did, Pietro Ottoboni wrote texts of cantatas and librettos for oratorios, such as for Scarlatti's La Giuditta of 1693.
 When opera was banned in Rome, performances withdrew to Ottoboni's Cancelleria.
 His triumphal return to Venice in 1726 was celebrated with musical festivities that included a serenata Andromeda liberata, with arias contributed by various Venetian masters, including Vivaldi.

 The young Sicilian architect Giovanni Battista Vaccarini and painters Sebastiano Conca, Sebastiano Ricci and Francesco Trevisani, a resident of the court for almost four decades, also benefited from his patronage.
 One of his most important commissions was the Seven Sacraments executed in 1712 by Giuseppe Maria Crespi (now in the Museum of Dresden).
 In 1735 he donated his Roman sculptures and other antiquities to the Capitoline Museums.
 The last decade of Ottobini's life was his most active as a patron.

 Upon the death of Pope Clement XII on 6 February 1740, Ottoboni was considered papabile, but left the conclave with a fever.
-He died three days later.
+He died three days later on 23 February 1740.
 His heirs took advantage of the vacant papacy and removed everything portable from the Cancelleria.
 There is a full description of the cardinal's paintings, which locates them by room.
 It presents a clear picture of his extensive acquisitions over a period of fifty years.
 Listed are almost 530 paintings, some inherited from his great-uncle: the most important painters are mentioned above.
-Others were Benedetto Luti, Guido Reni, Giovanni Batista Gaulli, Tintoretto, Pusini, Giuseppe Chiari, Pietro da Cortona, Francesco Albani, Jacopo Bassano, Giovanni Baglione, Giacinto Brandi, Giuseppe Cesari, and Veronese.
-In Rome Ottoboni had acquired a taste for Northern European paintings like those by Caspar van Wittel and Gerrit van Honthorst.
-The Ottoboni possessions were disposed of in four sales, and as a result dispersed throughout the world.
+Others were Benedetto Luti, Guido Reni, Giovanni Batista Gaulli, Tintoretto, Pusini, Giuseppe Bartolomeo Chiari, Pietro da Cortona, Francesco Albani, Jacopo Bassano, Giovanni Baglione, Giacinto Brandi, Giuseppe Cesari, and Veronese.
+In Rome, Ottoboni had acquired a taste for Northern European paintings like those by Caspar van Wittel and Gerrit van Honthorst.
+The Ottoboni possessions were disposed of in four sales, and as a result, dispersed throughout the world.
 Final settlements of all accounts were made in 1752.

 According to Charles Montesquieu Pietro Ottoboni had between 60 and 70 children.
 Portraits of his mistresses as saints, like Margarita Pio Zeno of Savoy (1670-1725), decorated his bedroom.